MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-building-management-optimization.md

 ---
-title: "Building management optimization in the retail industry"
+title: Building management optimization in the retail industry
 description: Learn about optimizing your building management in the retail industry using Azure services and the challenges you might face.
 author: BrianBlanchard
 ms.author: brblanch